EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 In a minimal setup, a Kubernetes cluster can consist of a single machine acting as both the control plane and a worker node.

 An important concept in Kubernetes needed for this post is that of [Pods](https://kubernetes.io/docs/concepts/workloads/pods/).
-Pods are the smallest deployable units in Kubernetes and represent a single instance of a running process in the cluster, which can contain one or more containers with shared storage and networ resources.
+Pods are the smallest deployable units in Kubernetes and represent a single instance of a running process in the cluster, which can contain one or more containers with shared storage and network resources.
 If you are familiar with `Docker` and in particular with `Docker Compose`, you can think of a Pod as a group of containers as defined in a single `compose.yml` file.

 There are several other higher-level abstractions in Kubernetes, for managing the lifecycle of Pods and for networking, storage, and configuration management, but, for the purpose of this post, knowledge of pods is sufficient.